biobakery/metawibele/README.md

 	```

 	* File name: $OUTPUT_DIR/characterization/$BASENAME\_proteinfamilies.clstr
-	* This is the clustering information for protein families, formatted using extention-fasta style based on the version of CD-hit clustering file.
+	* This is the clustering information for protein families, formatted using extension-fasta style based on the version of CD-hit clustering file.

 	**6. Sequences of protein families**

 	* File name: $OUTPUT_DIR/characterization/$BASENAME\_proteinfamilies.centroid.faa
-	* This file is the protein sequences for representatives of protein families.
+	* This file is the protein sequence for representatives of protein families.

 	**7. Intermediate output files**